What is an Acne?

 Yes, it is totally safe.
 However, it is approved by the researchers and by the top doctors.
 So, don’t panic more, just call Dr. Vishal Chugh or visit our Website.

-There may be some redness or swelling just after the Acne Treatment.
+There may be some redness or swelling just after the treatment.
 After some days or hours you will feel normal and the redness and acne removes.